ZarnackGroup/racoon_clip/docs/examples.rst

 - **test_iCLIP_s1.chr21.fastq, test_iCLIP_s2.chr21.fastq**: Two samples with raw reads of an iCLIP experiment.

-- **adapter.fa**: A fasta file containing the adapters used in the experiment.
+- **adapter.fa**: A FASTA file containing the adapters used in the experiment.
 These will be trimmed off.

-- **barcodes.fasta**: A fasta file containing the barcodes containing the experimental barcode and the UMI of each sample.
+- **barcodes.fasta**: A FASTA file containing the barcodes containing the experimental barcode and the UMI of each sample.

 .. code:: bash